reginasar/TNG_MaNGA_mocks/README.md

            (z in the direction of the observer).
          - vx, vy, vz velocity components relative to the volume in km/s.
          - age in Gyrs.
-         - metallicity in Z/H.
+         - metallicity in Z.
          - mass in solar masses.
       Gas
          - x, y, z coordinates relative to the observer in physical kpcs (z in the direction of the observer).
          - vx, vy, vz velocity components relative to the volume in km/s.
-         - metallicity in Z/H.
+         - metallicity in Z.
          - volume in kpc**3.
          - density in solar masses/ kpc**3.
          - star formation rate in solar masses per yr.